Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 target_link_libraries (LaniakeaEngine glfw3 opengl32)
 ```

-Laniakea Engine is built as library.
-Here add_library tells CMake that we want new shared library target from source files that are written to LANIAKEA_SOURCE_APPLICATION variable.
+Laniakea Engine is built as a library.
+Here, add_library tells CMake that we want a new shared library target from source files that are written to LANIAKEA_SOURCE_APPLICATION variable.
-target_links_libraries() command tells CMake that we want to link engine library against some other 3rd party libraries ( glfw3 for windows, inputs and other system stuff and opengl for graphics for now )
+target_links_libraries() command tells CMake that we want to link the engine library against some other 3rd party libraries (glfw3 for windows, inputs, and other system stuff and OpenGL for graphics for now)

 And here is SampleProject Cmake file:

 ```
 add_executable( SampleProject ${SAMPLE_PROJECT_SOURCE} )
 target_link_libraries ( SampleProject ${SAMPLE_PROJECT_BUILD_DIR}/libLaniakeaEngine.dll )
 ```

-Unlike the engine here we are telling CMake that we want runnable execution file from source files defined in SAMPLE_PROJECT_SOURCE variable and then we are linking it against engine library that is placed in directory that is written to SAMPLE_PROJECT_BUILD_DIR variable.
+Unlike the engine, here we are telling CMake that we want a runnable execution file from source files defined in SAMPLE_PROJECT_SOURCE variable and then we are linking it against the engine library that is placed in the directory that is written to SAMPLE_PROJECT_BUILD_DIR variable.

 Uff, core stuff is behind.
-Only few details remains.
+Only a few details remain.

-So next thing that I've made was debug/release build configurations differences.
-For example I wanted to turn any debug metadata off in release build and turn optimization level to maximum to gain performance.
-Here how it was done:
+So the next thing that I made was debug/release build configuration differences.
+For example, I wanted to turn any debug metadata off in the release build and turn the optimization level to the maximum to gain performance.
+Here is how it was done:

 ```
 # -------- Release/Debug compiler flags --------